binaryphile/kaizen/README.md

 **`dirname <path>`** - pure bash implementation of the dirname command

-&emsp;Accepts a literal or a variable name
+ Accepts a literal or a variable name

-&emsp;*Returns*: the path argument without its final component on stdout
+ *Returns*: the path argument without its final component on stdout

-&emsp;The path does not have to exist.
+ The path does not have to exist.
 It can be a directory or filename.
 Returns the portion of the path before the final slash.
-If<br/>&emsp; there are no slashes in `path`, returns ".".
+If<br/>  there are no slashes in `path`, returns ".".

 **`errexit <message> [return_code]`** - print `message` on stderr and exit with optional return code

-&emsp;Accepts literals or variable names
+ Accepts literals or variable names

-&emsp;`return_code` defaults to 1
+ `return_code` defaults to 1

 **`geta <variable_name>`** - read a string from stdin and split lines into the named array variable

-&emsp;*Returns*: nothing.
+ *Returns*: nothing.
 Creates or sets the named array variable as a side-effect.
-If you want to scope the variable locally, it must<br/>&emsp;already be declared.
+If you want to scope the variable locally, it must<br/> already be declared.
 Any contents will be replaced.
 Sets the variable to an array of the lines read from stdin.

-&emsp;Blank lines are preserved.
+ Blank lines are preserved.

-&emsp;Usually fed with a heredoc, such as:
+ Usually fed with a heredoc, such as:

         myarray=()
         geta myarray <<'EOS'